henvic/httpretty/README.md

 	Transport: logger.RoundTripper(http.DefaultTransport),
 }

-// from now on you can use client.Do, client.Get, etc. to create requests.
+// from now on, you can use client.Do, client.Get, etc. to create requests.
 ```

 If you don't care about setting a new client, you can safely replace your existing http.DefaultClient with this: